percona/pmm/docs/how-to/troubleshoot.md

 #### PMM server fails while upgrading

 A bug in PMM Server ansible scripts caused PMM to upgrade Nginx's dependencies without updating Nginx itself.
 Due to this, PMM throws an error while upgrading and cannot upgrade to a newer version.

+!!! caution alert alert-warning "Important"
     This issue has been resolved for PMM version 2.33.0.
 However, the issue persists on all the versions prior to 2.33.0.

 **Solution**